 Bristol was average to better-than-average in both races when compared to the last ten years of races.
 Both races had higher than average numbers of leaders, less domination by one driver, and higher-than average green-flag passes per lap.

-New Hampshire, like Phoenix, was simply on the lower end of average for its races.
+New Hampshire, like Phoenix, was simply on the lower end of average for its races — but that doesn’t mean that the overall racing there won’t be improved with the new package.

 Homestead was just weird.
 In the last four races, an average of 40% of the cars finished on the lead lap.
 In 2019, only 25% of the cars finished on the lead lap.
 The metrics are low-to-average, except the margin of victory was the highest we’ve seen in ten years.
 Given that the rules package performed well on the other 1.5-mile tracks, 2019 might just have been an anomaly.
 Of course, there’s no way to know for sure until 2020.